Why choose GEMS Switzerland?

 The IB offers a unique approach to learning, helping students become more open-minded, analytical and independent.
 It’s an education that is highly prized by the world’s leading Universities.

 We currently have more than 35 nationalities represented in our student body and nearly 50 nationalities including our staff.
 The top four nationalities are Swiss, British, French and American, but our students come from all continents and bring a diverse variety of cultures and languages to the school.
 While the main language of instruction at GWAS is English, we celebrate our diversity and believe that understanding and respecting it leads our students to becoming true global citizens.

-GWAS is part of a global network of award-winning GEMS schools with a 58-year heritage of academic excellence.
-The GEMS family comprises thousands of students from over 150 nations, studying in 14 countries around the world.
+GWAS is part of a global network of award-winning GEMS schools with a 59-year heritage of academic excellence.
+The GEMS family comprises thousands of students from over 150 nations, studying in 13 countries and more than 250 schools around the world.

 Thanks to our place within the GEMS Global School Network, we benefit from sharing the skills and techniques that are working successfully at other schools around the world.

 Located in the heart of the La Côte region between Geneva and Lausanne, our school offers all the benefits of living in Switzerland.